Tips and Advice about Pumping Exclusively

 * Pump for 20 minutes with each pumping session.

-* Speed on the pump should be set for comfort, as Mom produces more milk when relaxed.
+* The speed on the pump, should be set for comfort.

 okay if you need to supplement with formula; just keep to your pumping

 schedule and your milk supply with increase.
 Any amount of breast milk

 The Benefits of Pumping and Feeding Expressed Milk

 * It provides a way for Mom to still feed her baby precious breast milk if breastfeeding does not work out.

 benefits of breast milk.

 * Pumping exclusively takes a lot of time and effort.

 * Moms sometimes struggle with maintaining or increasing milk supply when pumping breast milk exclusively.